findgriffin/hactar/README.md

 Information is only useful if it leads to *outcomes* in the real world, hence hactar stores **actions**.
 Actions are anything that the user does, has done, is doing or will do.

+The various fields of an action can often be left blank.

-A **task** is an action that should occur in the future.
+A **task** is an action with a 'due' date/time.

+* A task is completed when it has a finish time.
+* A task may also have a start time, points or priority.

+An **event** is an action with a start and/or finish time and has 3 states:

+* latent
+* ongoing
+* complete

 In the future **memes** and **actions** may be linked (eg. actions may have sub-actions).